Renewals are now closed. You will be asked for your card either on entering the club or at the bar to show that you have renewed for 2019.

-Existing members must renew their membership every year in order to receive benefits like discounted drinks and free entry to the club for sport on TV and live music shows.
-Members missing the February 1st deadline can expect a £5 late renewal fee on top of the usual fee.
-If you have missed the deadline, you may see the Secretary during his office hours.
+Members missing the February 1st deadline can expect a £5 late renewal fee on top of the usual fee and removal of all club priviligies including reduced prices and the de-activation of car park and entry fobs.
+If you have missed the deadline, you may see the Secretary during his office hours below.
 Neither Committee Members or Barstaff can help with this!

 In accordance with the rules of the Club, both men and women over the age of 18 can now become full members of the Club subject to approval.

 Following a groundbreaking decision at a recent CIU conference, women are at last given equal opportunities in membership.

 The easiest way to join is by calling into the Club and asking the barstaff for an application form, or you can download a couple in jpg file format if you click on the link below and print it from your computer.

 You will need two existing members signatures, one to propose you and the other to second you.